Perotrochus atlanticus: Description

-The shell has a typical trochoid shape with a spire angle of approximately 80 degrees and nearly smooth sided until the later whorls which are clearly gradate with a clearly defined suture.
+The shell has a typical trochoid shape with a spire angle of approximately 80 degrees and nearly smooth sided until the later whorls which are clearly gradated with a clearly defined suture.
 The base is flat with an angular periphery and a well defined columellar callus at the center covering roughly 40 percent of the base area.
 The aperture is oval, the slit is positioned roughly halfway between the periphery and the suture and is long, about 20 percent of the circumference.

 The shell is heavily textured with about 20 to 22 coarse spiral cords crossed by numerous heavy axial growth lines to produce rows of prominent beads over the entire surface above the selenizone (the area where the shell growth filled in the slit) and about 7 to 8 rows of prominent beads below.
 The base has 29 to 35 spiral ribs which are finely beaded.
 The protoconch and primary whorls are white and the rest of the shell is creamy overlaid with numerous irregular brown to purple-red axial flammules, the base is creamy with lighter brown to purple-red flammules, and the interior of the aperture is nacreous.
 The shell is regularly found without a periostracum.
 The operculum is small, roughly circular, dark brown, multispiral, and chitinous.
 Size range: 46 to 88 mm diameter.